A Level & GCSE Revision Tips: How to Help Your Child Revise

 Preparing for exams: What resources should pupils use?

 - School worksheets.
 Throughout the year, make sure your child keeps various handouts, worksheets, mock tests, and answer sheets provided to them by teachers and tutors.
-Their teachers are the best people to ask for mock exams to help them revise with or alternatively, experienced private tutors would also have plenty of revision material to guide and support them.

-These were our key steps to helping your child plan their revision effectively in order to them the best opportunity to get the grades they want on their exams.
+These were our key steps to helping your child plan their revision effectively in order to give them the best opportunity to get the grades they want on their exams.
 If you’re interested in how Justin Craig’s courses can help your child with their exam preparation, don’t hesitate to get in touch.